 Tea Tree Uses

-Today the undiluted oil is light yellow with a nutmeg-like scent and is hailed for its healing properties.
-It’s commonly used in soaps, cosmetics and cleaning products as you can use Tea Tree oil to cleanse and refresh your skin.
+Tea tree oil is commonly used in soaps, cosmetics and cleaning products as you can use Tea Tree oil to cleanse and refresh your skin.

 There are many tea tree uses that help the body because of the healing properties in tea tree oil that help with skin issues.